sknebel/AutoAuth/AutoAuth.md

 * `access_token` - the token
 * `token_type: Bearer`
-* `scope` - the scopes for which the token was granted (space-separated list)
-* `base_uri` - the base URI defining the protection space
-* `realm` - the realm if any
 * `state` - the state as submitted by the authorization endpoint in the token request
+* `scope` - the scopes for which the token was granted (space-separated list). *OPTIONAL* if equal to the requested scopes.
+* `expires_in` - time in seconds in which the token expires. *RECOMMENDED*

 If it is not willing to grant the token, it sends an OAuth 2.0 error message to the Callback URL instead, also adding the `state` parameter.

 ## External Token Callback

 If the token was successfully obtained, the callback to the client has the same structure as the Access Token Callback, but of course uses the `state` parameter value submitted by the client in the External Token Request.

 In case of an error, the error response is passed through, with the `state` parameter added.